e-picas/markdown-extended/README.md

 #### Usage for writers

-To be compliant with the **extended** Markdown syntax, writers may construct their contents following the rules described in the `markdown_reminders.html` file of the package ;
+To be compliant with the **extended** Markdown syntax, writers may construct their contents following the rules described at <http://reminders.aboutmde.org/>.
-the latest version can be found at <http://sites.ateliers-pierrot.fr/markdown-extended/markdown_reminders.html>.

 For a full example and a test file, you can refer to the `demo/MD_syntax.md` file of the package ;
-the latest version can be found at <http://github.com/piwi/markdown-extended/blob/master/demo/MD_syntax.md>.
+the latest version can be found at <http://github.com/piwi/markdown-extended/blob/dev/demo/MD_syntax.md>.

 #### PHP script usage